TimDaNobody/Belt-tension-data-sharing-platform/readme.md

 - To do this, fork the repo first

 - Navigate to the folder of your machine.
-If it is not created yet, created the folder following the [rules]()
+If it is not created yet, created the folder following the [rules](#orgnization-of-the-data-1)

 - Fill the tension data template, rename it with [Model]-[Optimum tension]-[Provider]

 - Start a "Pull request"

-## Rules and orgnizations for data
+## Orgnization of the data

 - The data is sorted in the following order